-March 17, 2009-"Tax Issues Related to Ponzi Schemes and an Update on Offshore Tax Evasion Legislation."
+- March 17, 2009-"Tax Issues Related to Ponzi Schemes and an Update on Offshore Tax Evasion Legislation."
 The purpose of this hearing was to discuss options for curbing offshore tax evasion.
-Testimony was received from the Honorable Douglas Shulman, Commissioner, Internal Revenue Service, Washington, DC; Michael Brostek, Director, Tax Issues, Strategic Issues Team, United States Government Accountability Office, Washington,

-DC; and William Josephson, Esq., Fried, Frank, Harris, Shriver & Jacobson, LLP, New York, NY.
+Testimony was received from the Honorable Douglas Shulman, Commissioner, Internal Revenue Service, Washington, DC; Michael Brostek, Director, Tax Issues, Strategic Issues Team, United States Government Accountability Office, Washington, DC; and William Josephson, Esq., Fried, Frank, Harris, Shriver & Jacobson, LLP, New York, NY. - Difference of the second sec

-March 21, 2009-"Corporate Tax Shelters: Looking Under the Roof."
-The purpose of this hearing was to discuss tax reform options related to corporate taxation.
-Testimony was received from the Honorable Mark Weinberger, Assistant Secretary of the Treasury for Tax Policy, United States Department of the Treasury, Washington, DC; the Honorable B. John Williams, Jr., Chief Counsel/Assistant General Counsel, United States Department of Treasury, Washington, DC; and the Honorable Larry Langdon, Commissioner of Large and Medium Business Division, Internal Revenue Service, Washington, DC.

-March 31, 2009-"TARP Oversight: A 6-Month Update."
+- March 31, 2009-"TARP Oversight: A 6-Month Update."
 The purpose of this hearing was to discuss the Special IG's efforts to provide transparency to and prevent fraud in the TARP program.
-Testimony was received from the Honorable Neil Barofsky, Special Inspector General for the Troubled Asset Relief Program (SIGTARP), United States Department of Treasury, Washington, DC; Elizabeth Warren, Chair, Congressional Oversight Panel, Boston, MA; and Gene Dodaro, Acting Comptroller General, United States Government Accountability Office, Washington, DC.

-April 15, 2010-"Filing Season Update: Current IRS Issues."
+Testimony was received from the Honorable Neil Barofsky, Special Inspector General for the Troubled Asset Relief Program (SIGTARP), United States Department of Treasury, Washington, DC; Elizabeth Warren, Chair, Congressional Oversight Panel, Boston, MA; and Gene Dodaro, Acting Comptroller General, United States Government Accountability Office, Washington, DC. - 2010 - April 15, 2010-"Filing Season Update: Current IRS Issues."
 The purpose of this hearing was to update the committee on the 2010 tax filing season and to discuss other matters affecting tax administration.
-Testimony was received from Steven T. Miller, Deputy Commissioner for Services and Enforcement, Internal Revenue Service, Washington, DC; and Nina Olson, National Taxpayer Advocate, Internal Revenue Service, Washington, DC.

-April 20, 2010-"The President's Proposed Fee on Financial Institutions Regarding TARP: Part 1."
+Testimony was received from Steven T. Miller, Deputy Commissioner for Services and Enforcement, Internal Revenue Service, Washington, DC; and Nina Olson, National Taxpayer Advocate, Internal Revenue Service, Washington, DC. - April 20, 2010-"The President's Proposed Fee on Financial Institutions Regarding TARP: Part 1."
 The purpose of this hearing was to discuss the merits of the President's proposal.
-Testimony was received from the Honorable Neil Barofsky, Special Inspector General for the Troubled Asset Relief Program (SIGTARP),

-United States Department of Treasury, Washington, DC.

-May 4, 2010-"The President's Proposed Fee on Financial Institutions Regarding TARP: Part 2."
-Testimony was received from the Honorable Timothy Geithner, Secretary of the Treasury, United States Department of the Treasury, Washington, DC; the Honorable Steve Bartlett, President and CEO, Financial Services Roundtable, Washington, DC; John K. Sorensen, President and CEO, Iowa Bankers Association, Johnston, IA; James Chessen, Chief Economist, American Bankers Association, Washington, DC; and Patrick S. Baird, Chairman, AEGON, USA, LLC, Cedar Rapids, IA.

-May 11, 2010-"The President's Proposed Fee on Financial Institutions Regarding TARP: Part 3."
-Testimony was received from David C. John, Senior Research Fellow, The Heritage Foundation, Washington, DC; Douglas Elliott, Economic Studies, Brookings Institute, New York, NY; Edward DeMarco, Acting Director, Federal Housing Finance Agency, Washington, DC; and Nancy McLernon, President and CEO, Organization for International

-Investment, Washington, DC.
+Testimony was received from the Honorable Neil Barofsky, Special Inspector General for the Troubled Asset Relief Program (SIGTARP), United States Department of Treasury, Washington, DC. - May 4, 2010-"The President's Proposed Fee on Financial Institutions Regarding TARP: Part 2."
+Testimony was received from the Honorable Timothy Geithner, Secretary of the Treasury, United States Department of the Treasury, Washington, DC; the Honorable Steve Bartlett, President and CEO, Financial Services Roundtable, Washington, DC; John K. Sorensen, President and CEO, Iowa Bankers Association, Johnston, IA; James Chessen, Chief Economist, American Bankers Association, Washington, DC; and Patrick S. Baird, Chairman, AEGON, USA, LLC, Cedar Rapids, IA. - May 11, 2010-"The President's Proposed Fee on Financial Institutions Regarding TARP: Part 3."
+Testimony was received from David C. John, Senior Research Fellow, The Heritage Foundation, Washington, DC; Douglas Elliott, Economic Studies, Brookings Institute, New York, NY; Edward DeMarco, Acting Director, Federal Housing Finance Agency, Washington, DC; and Nancy McLernon, President and CEO, Organization for International Investment, Washington, DC. - Investment, Washington, DC.
 May 25, 2010-"Reducing Overpayments and Increasing Quality in the Unemployment System."
 The Finance Committee held a hearing to highlight the need for program integrity in the unemployment system.
 The hearing had three witnesses who spoke about the need to control overpayments and fraud in the unemployment system.
 The hearing focused on the need to hold local and national government, employers, and beneficiaries accountable for controlling waste and increasing quality in the unemployment insurance system.
 The witnesses identified areas for improvement, including updating state administrative systems, and improving the sharing of information between states and employers.